 Give your wallet a short and descriptive name.

 Now you'll need to choose a 'Keystore' for your wallet.
 Select 'Connected Hardware Wallet' to configure your Ledger.

 Your Ledger device must be unlocked and the Bitcoin app must be open to be discoverable by Sparrow.
 If your Ledger is not in this state, you'll get a 'No hardware wallets found' error.
 Assuming the scan is a success, you'll see your Ledger pop up in the list and you can click 'Import Keystore'.
 This imports your public keys and Bitcoin addresses into Sparrow.
 Private keys never leave hardware wallets.

 You can set a password for additional security.

 If all goes well, you'll see the following screen.
 Hit 'Apply' to complete the import.

 Done!
-Sparrow will use your public key to look up past transactions which will be displayed in the 'Transactions' and 'UTXOs' tabs.
+Sparrow will use your public key to calculate all your addresses and then look up past transactions which will be displayed in the 'Transactions' and 'UTXOs' tabs.

 Add Accounts (Optional)

 If you've ever created additional Bitcoin accounts in Ledger Live, you'll need to import these as well.
 This is very simple.
 Go to the 'Settings' tab and look for the 'Add Account' button.